Barney Wood

 Percival Barnes Wood (22 December 1901 – 9 June 1941), known as "Barney", was an Australian sportsman who played both first-class cricket and Australian rules football.
-He was killed in action while serving with the Second AIF.
+He was killed in action while serving with the Second Australian Imperial Force (AIF).

 Family

 One of four children, and the son of Robert Ellis Wood (1866–1944), and Nellie Elizabeth Wood (1872–1943), née Heywood, Percival Barnes Wood was born in Wellington, New Zealand on 22 December 1901.

 Education

 Educated at Melbourne Grammar School from 1911 to 1920, he was a prefect in 1919 and 1920, was the school's boxing champion on 1920, and played in the school's First XVIII from 1917 to 1920.

 Football

 Old Melburnians (MAFA)

 He played for Old Melburnians Football Club for several years.

 In 1925, he played in the centre, and was one of the best on the ground, for a combined Metropolitan Amateur Football Association (MAFA) team against a combined South Australian Amateur Football League (SAAFL) team at the M.C.G. on 8 June 1925.

 Although he had been selected in the 1926 MAFA team to play against South Australia, in Adelaide, Wood surrendered his position in the team as he was unable to leave Melbourne for the trip to Adelaide.